-Ward, a Democrat, was the representative for New York's 8th congressional district from 1875 to 1877.
+Ward was the representative for New York’s 8th congressional district and was a Democrat.
+He served from 1875 to 1877.

 From Dec 1857 to Mar 1877, Ward missed 1,095 of 2,114 roll call votes, which is 51.8%.
 This is much worse than the median of 26.2% among the lifetime records of representatives serving in Mar 1877.
 The chart below reports missed votes over time.